Theaters in Kiev

 In the “Actor” theatre most of monoplays of Kyiv are shown.
 This is a theatre of one actor, one stage-director – but simultaneously a theatre of all other.
 The creator of the theatrical miracle - an actor - is the main figure here, and his individual discovery is set as the basis of the theatrical philosophy.

 But the theatre is not specializing only in new drama.
-"Kyiv" was created as a musically-dramatic theatre with the wide genre range: drama, comedy, musical and even ballet.
+Theatre of Modern Drama and Comedy was created as a musically-dramatic theatre with the wide genre range: drama, comedy, musical and even ballet.
 It is a many-sided theatre, where the spectator can find new interpretation of the classics, approbation of searches in modern foreign play, chamber plays and large-scale shows.

 A fairy-tale hid in the comfortable court of Podolsk in Kyiv.
 From the first sight an ordinary building appears to be the real workshop of wonders.
 Passing through an arch from a noisy street to the quiet and mysterious atmosphere of old Kyiv, find yourself in some parallel reality - where a daily routine and illusion close up.
 Right beside the arch you’ll meet sad and sorrowful Guard with the heart bound by a pin.
 Building of the theatre is inhabited by quiet, mysterious creatures.
 The vestibule is a place where play begins and the same time a comfortable cafe with local mysterious inhabitants looking at you from the walls.
 Like ivy, they are hanging down in all dark corners, walls, with their huge eyes open wide, taciturnly playing their welcoming play.